fteem/rubylogs/_posts/2015-07-12-migrate-rspec-to-minitest.md

 spec.add_development_dependency "minitest"
 {% endhighlight %}

-Setup-wise, the first difference that I noticed is that the path of the tests should change, from ```spec/forecastr``` to ```test/forecastr```.
-This is partially true, because when creating the new Rake task for running Minitest tests, you can specify the path where you want your tests to live.
+Setup-wise, the first difference that I noticed is that while RSpec's specs live in ```spec/forecastr```, Minitest's tests live in ```test/forecastr```.
+Although this is the default, it's not the only way to do it.
+When creating the new Rake task for running the Minitest tests, which I'll get to shortly, one can specify the path where she/he wants the tests to live.

 In the newly created ```test/forecastr``` path, I had to add the ```test_helper.rb```.
-This is basically the same as ```spec_helper.rb``` in RSpec.
-Instead of requiring rspec, now I had to require:
+The purpose of the file is the same as ```spec_helper.rb``` in RSpec.
+Instead of requiring RSpec, now I had to require:

 {% highlight ruby %}
 require 'minitest/unit'     # requires the unit test suite of Minitest